Lamberto Bava: Post-1980s works

 In 1992, Bava made the film Body Puzzle, which starred Joanna Pacula, who learns that her late husband Abe had a lover named Tim Bell.
 When Tim learns that Abe was an organ donor, Tim begins killing people in order to rebuild him.
 Bava also worked in television.
 In 1991, Bava directed Fantaghiro, a television miniseries that was influenced by films such as Legend, Willow and Ladyhawke.
 The series was aimed more at family audiences than Bava's previous work and violence is kept to a minimum.
 The series concluded in 1997 with eight feature-length episodes.
 Before finishing the series, Bava worked on other television projects, including Desideria, between 1994 and 1995, and a second fantasy series titled Sorellina e il Principe del Sogno (1996).
 In the late 1990s, Bava made another television film entitled Caraibi.
-Bava's more later film work includes L'Impero and Ghost Son.
+Bava's more recent film work includes L'Impero, and Ghost Son.